Unique perspectives and experiences make up our classroom

 Forté Foundation is a non-profit consortium of leading companies and top business schools working together to launch women into fulfilling, significant careers through access to business education, opportunities, and a community of successful women.
 As a business school sponsor, we are part of the Forté Fellows Program, created with the intention of increasing the number of women applying to and enrolling in MBA programs.

-The Ivey community of students, staff, and faculty across the School seeks to build a safer, more welcoming campus through the inclusion of the multiplicity of sexual and gender identities.
+The Ivey community of students, staff, and faculty across the School seeks to build a safer, more welcoming campus through ally training and the inclusion of the multiplicity of sexual and gender identities.

 Aakanksha Sabharwal discusses what is feels like to graduate admits the COVID-19 virus outbreak